mahmoudesmail/tu-wien-data-science-summaries/research/crossmax self ensembling.md

 >
 > results (no code): https://paperswithcode.com/paper/ensemble-everything-everywhere-multi-scale/review/

-> goodheart: "Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes"
->
-> Charles Goodhart.
-Problems of monetary management: The u.k. experience.
-In Anthony S. Courakis, editor, Inflation, Depression, and Economic Policy in the West, page 116.
-Barnes and Noble Books, Totowa, New Jersey, 1981.
-ISBN 0-389-20144-8.

 *motivation*

 - advx are bad for robustness, reliability and alignment of deep neural networks.